CompuTec/wms-docs/administror-guide/custom-configuration/custom-configuration-functions/8-su.md

 ![SU](./media/cc-su.png)

-**Quantity showed on WMS Item Lists** – checking this checkbox results in displaying quantity packed in a SU.
+**Quantity showed on WMS Item Lists** – checking this checkbox results in displaying quantity packed in an SU.

 **SU FIFO type** allows setting the date to be created/displayed on a new SU.
 Options are SU creation date or creation date of the Items in the SU.